3 Scalable eCommerce Platforms For Growing Businesses

 Theme editing, on the other hand, is a little trickier.
 If you can’t code yourself, you’ll have to hire a web developer to make adjustments for you.
 While there is a large pool of third-party themes to choose from, WooCommerce really works best with WooThemes.

 As with most open source solutions, support options for WooCommerce are largely self-help.
 As I mentioned above, there’s plenty of documentation available, as well as video tutorials and a community forum.
 If you need personalized support, you’ll have to hire a web developer to help you out.

 This lack of individualized support is our main complaint with WooCommerce.
 At the same time, we recognize that in order to provide free software, WooCommerce has to make cuts somewhere.

-With around 2,000 users, LemonStand isn’t nearly as popular as the other two shopping carts on this list, but we believe it should be.
+With around 2,000 users, LemonStand (see our review) isn’t nearly as popular as the other two shopping carts on this list, but we believe it should be.
 LemonStand is a unique eCommerce solution in that, although it is a SaaS solution, it still offers 100% customizable web design.

 LemonStand’s pricing plans make all the best parts of the platform available to every merchant, regardless of the size of their business.
 Each plan includes unlimited products, unlimited staff accounts, and unlimited storage and bandwidth.
 There are no transaction fees or cancellation fees.

 LemonStand now offers all of their core features at every price point.
 Pricing is divided up based on the number of orders your customers place each month.
 Take a look at LemonStand’s pricing model below: